South African organisation wins top children's book prize

 The jury cited PRAESA's aim to provide literature in South Africa's various languages as well as activities to promote reading in poorer communities though projects like reading clubs that combine singing, dramatisations and dancing.

-The five million Swedish crown (390,966 pounds) award was founded more than 10 years ago by the Swedish government to honour Lindgren, who was known worldwide for her Pippi Longstocking children's books.
+The five million Swedish crown ($578,202) award was founded more than 10 years ago by the Swedish government to honour Lindgren, who was known worldwide for her Pippi Longstocking children's books.

 Swedish author Barbro Lindgren won the award last year.
 Other past winners include Britain's Philip Pullman and Argentina's Isol.